 Homes from the Past

-This is a new session developed in conjunction with Jane Mulqueeny, teacher from Bedford Hall Methodist Primary School, Leigh, Wigan as part of the Pennine Lancashire Museums and Schools Programme.
+This session was developed in conjunction with Jane Mulqueeny, teacher from Bedford Hall Methodist Primary School, Leigh, Wigan as part of the Pennine Lancashire Museums and Schools Programme.

 Ancient loos, a towering four poster bed and an imposing from door help KS1 children appreciate how homes have changed over the years.